yanisica/getData/README.md

 # getData
-Get point data from BigQuery
+Get point data from BigQuery and clean it